-Don’t forget, if your subject is not changing all the time take several photos – 10 – or so at the same settings.
+If your subject isn’t changing all the time, take several photos—10 or so—at the same settings.
 You’ll find that one or two are sharper than the others.

 As I said, viewpoint is very important but perhaps you can change your viewpoint a little bit.
-If you do not have a tripod, look around you and you might see a tree, a wall, a bench, a table, a lamp post, something like this which is absolutely solid, unmoving, unshaking.
+If you don’t have a tripod, look around you and you might see a tree, a wall, a bench, a table, a lamp post, something that’s absolutely solid, unmoving, unshaking.

 If something like this is in the right the place, then use it to brace your camera.
 When you do this, make sure the camera itself makes contact.
 In other words, if you’re using the branch of a tree, hold the camera on the tree branch directly, not just your hand or your arm but the camera itself.
 This will make the camera rock solid.

 Of course, you might find that the horizon is not quite straight or something of that kind.
-You can change this by moving the camera a little bit or using your hand to help though that’s not ideal.
-You can correct it later in a computer if you use one.
-This technique will provide a rock solid support and stop you shaking the camera.
+You can change this by moving the camera a little bit or using your hand to help, though that’s not ideal.
+You can correct it in post-processing.

 About the Author:

 Hi.
-I’m John Rocha (johnrochaphoto.net).
+I’m John Rocha (johnrochaphoto).
 I’m a British photographer based in Sofia in Bulgaria.
-Most of my work now involves Rights Managed and Royalty free Stock Photography.
+Most of my work now involves rights managed and royalty-free stock photography.
 I’ve made the transition from the darkroom to the lightroom in the last few years but I still experiment with film and non-camera photography.